shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/06-design-report-in-power-bi-desktop.md

  	*Important: Be sure to record your new password.*

-1. Complete the sign in process.
+1. Complete the sign in process by clicking on **Continue**

    ![](Linked_image_Files/lab6-image-T01.png)

+1. Enter a 10 digit phone number and select Get started.
+Select Get started once more.
+You will be redirected to Power BI.

    ![](Linked_image_Files/lab6-image-T02.png)